jnv/bitoff.org/posts/2023-01-15-pocket-api-auth/index.md

     deactivate U
 ```

 The consumer application identifies itself by the client ID.
-Provider also keeps a list of allowed callback URLs, so it's not possible to steal the authorization code by redirecting the user to a malicious app.
+The provider also keeps a list of allowed callback URLs, so it's not possible to steal the authorization code by redirecting the user to a malicious app.

 Pocket's authentication scheme is a bit different: